gwenty/Tracer-user-testing/README.md

 ## Goal of the tool
 The goal of this tool is to record the execution of a Java program as it is being run.
 ## User survey
-Please try using the tool following the instructions below and take note of how long the commands take to run.
+Please try using the tool following the instructions below.
 Then answer some short questions in this form: https://forms.gle/o7RS2b1SeiQedTZx6

 There are two example programs to instrument.
 Example program 1 is a small program from http://www.wellho.net/resources/ex.php4?item=j713/d2x.java with 3 class files that processes railway statistics.
 Example program 2 is Commons Lang (https://commons.apache.org/proper/commons-lang/) and is accompanied by a set of tests and RunSomeTests.class that will run the tests and save the trace of each test to a file.